xeroxzen/100DaysOfCode/README.md

 3. BTC price notification web app

 ### Technologies to Learn
+1. JavaScript and coding in-depth
-1. MongoDB
+2. MongoDB
-2. Express
+3. Express
-3. ReactJS
+5. ReactJS
-4. NodeJS
+6. NodeJS
-5. Firebase
+7. Firebase
-6. Python/Django
+8. Python/Django
-7. Jira/Trello
+9. Jira/Trello
+10. React Native

+## Getting Started
+I want to start from the very beginning by re-learning JavaScript before jumping into the core libraries of the language which are basis of my challenge.

 ### Responsibilities of a full stack developer
 * Participate in product development